afz3l/Spark-Data-Eengineering-Portfolio/README.md

-I created this repository to showcase how I approach common data engineering problems using PySpark, covering reading from various file formats and handling data quality issues such as corrupted records, missing headers, and mixed delimiters.
-The data files included are intentionally messy (corrupted records, missing headers, mixed delimiters) to reflect what I actually deal with on the job.
+I created this collection of PySpark scripts to showcase how I approach common data engineering problems — covering reading from various file formats, handling data quality issues, basic transformations, different types of joins, and writing data efficiently.
+The data files included are intentionally messy to reflect what I actually deal with on the job.
 ## Repository Structure
 ```
 Spark-Data-Engineering-Portfolio/